 For an easy escape from NYC at a minimal cost and travel time, prepare to enter the land of polo ponies and patisseries found just over the state line in Greenwich, Connecticut.
-This chic, cultured enclave is named after the eponymous borough in London, England, and as you’ll discover, European roots do run deep here.
+This chic, cultured enclave is named after the eponymous borough in London, England.

 While Greenwich’s reputation precedes itself, boasting 2010’s second-highest income in America and claiming Ron Howard, Regis Philbin and more as residents, it is not without its hidden, budget-friendly gems.
-Enjoy a crêpe for under $10 or ferry out to one of Greenwich’s four beaches for a sunnier setting at a daily rate of only $5.
+Enjoy a crêpe for under $10 or ferry out to one of Greenwich’s four beaches for a sunnier setting at a low daily rate.

 Things to Do

 Visit the Greenwich Arts Council and enjoy the Bendheim Gallery’s exhibitions, free of admission.
-Before leaving, request a map and stroll the Art to the Avenue project, a presentation of over 100 artists dispersed throughout downtown.
-Introduce an educational angle by visiting the Bruce Museum, free on Tuesdays, with permanent exhibits on the Earth’s formation, tides and more.
-As of June 11, a ferry service at Roger Sherman Baldwin Park provides transportation to the local islands, Great Captain Island and Island Beach, for a day of (cheap) fun in the sun.
-Beginning June 26, step aboard the Cruise to Nowhere and enjoy a leisurely two hours on the high seas for $10.
+Before leaving, request a map and stroll the Art in Public Places project, a presentation of outdoor sculptures dispersed throughout downtown.
+Introduce an educational angle by visiting the Bruce Museum, free on Tuesdays ($10 otherwise), with permanent exhibits on the Earth’s formation, tides and more.
+A ferry service provides transportation to the local islands, Great Captain Island and Island Beach, for a day of (cheap) fun in the sun.
+Beginning June 26, step aboard the Cruise to Nowhere and enjoy a leisurely two hours on the high seas for $15.

 Where to Eat